JoshJansenVanVuren/apache-beam-pipelines/README.md

 ```

 ## stream-working-pub-sub
-This folder is an implementation of a streaming pipeline that is subscribed to a Pub/Sub Article whose messages get passed through the pipeline and is then output to another Pub/Sub.
+This folder is an implementation of a streaming pipeline that is subscribed to a Pub/Sub Article whose messages are passed through a pipeline (DataFlow) and is then output to another Pub/Sub.

 ### Geting the streaming Pub/Sub Working
 `BioStatsPipe.java` is the main class.

 `Constants.java` encompasses all the constants for the classes.

+`Utils.java` defines the validator for the input data.

 `Person.java` defines a record for the data to be passed through the pipeline

-`biostats.csv` is the input file
+`biostats.csv` is the input file (however we publish this file from the cloud storage as described later)

 The functionality of this project will run similarly to that of the tutorial provided by [Google Cloud](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-java-maven).